uiui1999vn/yolov5/README.md

-Train and evaluate YOLOv5 on Hand dataset.
+Train and evaluate YOLOv5 on CEOT Hand dataset.

 ## Comparison